nehanasir987/portfolio/README.md

-Neha Nasir - Portfolio Website
+# Neha Nasir - Portfolio Website

+Screenshot:

 A modern, responsive portfolio website built with Django, showcasing my skills, projects, and professional journey as a Full Stack Developer.

-#Features:
+## Features:
 - **Responsive Design**:     Works on all devices from mobile to desktop
 - **Modern UI**:             Clean, professional interface with animations
 - **Project Showcase**:      Display projects with images/videos and tech stacks